Incoherent-Code/Cobblemon-Bedrock/scripts/data.md

 ### Player
 - "team" - a json of an array of 6 pokemon, either as the PokemonData class, or null.
 Use DecodePokemonArray() to decode.
 - "initialized" - bool of whether or not the player is initialized.
 Will likely be undefined if uninitialized.
 Sorta deprecated because testing whether team is defined is a better method
 - "box" + i - (Zero based indexing.)
-Any box stored as a json array of pokemon, either as PokemonData or null.
-Use DecodePokemonArray() to decode.
+Json of BoxData interface in PokemonStorage.ts.
+Just use getBoxData().
 - "in_battle" - UUID of battle they are currently in if they are in any.

 ### Pokemon